t3adog/t3adog/README.md

 - 🎥 **Demo repos, where you can see example my code for production projects.
 Here, you can see, how I write my code for my employer.
 What kind of arch I use, my codestyle, etc.**
 - 🎓 Study repos, where I try learn anything.
 Nothing fancy.
 - 💩 Kludge repos, where I fix anything for my cases.
 It's bad, but it's works for me.
 - 🎲 Other repos.
-Somthing else, where I contributed anything to external repos (nothing fanycy of course)
+Somthing else, where I contributed anything to external repos (nothing fancy of course)
 - 🤔 Profile repos.
 Repos for my profile on GitHub.

 **My socials:** <br>